aoa4eva/dayname/README.md

 {"Date of birth": "Tuesday 02 June 2015", "Female names": ["Abena"], "Male names": ["Kwabena"], "Day of birth": "Tuesday"}

-The script can easily be modified to return more than one name per gende per day, since there may be variations of each a name.
+The script can easily be modified to return more than one name per gender per day, since there may be variations of each a name.